okamiraner/test/description.md

 This specification contains details on interactions between a digital decanter and remote devices over the HTTP protocol.

-A single decanter can be powered by many devices and a device can connect to many devices.
+A single decanter can be powered by many devices and a device can connect to many decanters.

 # Best Practices